jbooher/25-data-modeling/adventurer.md

 ## Subreddits Model
-name - string - name of the subreddit subreddit_id - number - id of the subreddit this subreddit belongs to.  top subreddits will not have this
+name - string - name of the subreddit subreddit_name - number - name of the subreddit this subreddit belongs to.  top subreddits will not have this

 ## Post Model
-id
+id - number - unique id
-user_id - number - id of the user that made the post title content link_post - boolean -
+user_id - number - id of the user that made the post title - string - title of the post content - string - the content of the post link_post - boolean - whether or not the post is just a link

 ## Comments Model
-id
-post_id
+id - number - unique id
-user_id - number - id of the user that made the comment comment
+post_id - number - id of the post that the comment is related user_id - number - id of the user that made the comment comment - string - the content of the commet.

 ## Karma Model
-parent_id - number - id of the post related to the karma parent_type - string - type of post that the Karma received (post or comment) user_id - number - id of the user that the karma belongs to positive - number negative - number
+parent_id - number - id of the post related to the karma parent_type - string - type of post that the Karma received (post or comment) user_id - number - id of the user that the karma belongs to positive - number - amount of positive karma negative - number - amount of negative karma